asciamanna/asciamanna.github.io/_drafts/applying-agile-to-growing-organizations.md

 ### Increase in Bugs and Missed Requirements

-Every handoff is like the telephone game we played as children.
-The intent and value of the work gets convoluted with each handoff.
+With each handoff, the intent and value of the work gets convoluted.
 So often this ends in delivering bugs or the wrong features.
-One of many brilliant aspects of XP was having customer representation or a very realistic proxy of the customer embedded with the team to ensure that the team is getting continuous feedback about the value of the features being built.
+One of the many brilliant aspects of XP was having customer representation, or a very realistic proxy of the customer, embedded with the team to ensure that the team is getting continuous feedback about the value of the features being built.

+### Decrease in Team Morale

+Another problem with having the role that is responsible for determining what to work on outside of the cross-functional team is that often the team never really understands the value of the work.
+They don't understand why what they are doing is important for their users.
+Without a sense of purpose, the morale on the team typically suffers.

 ### Example of Handoffs